 About Drumming Is Fun - an ethical company

-Malcolm is based near Leighton Buzzard in Buckinghamshire, England, and can travel to Herts, Beds and Bucks (or further afield for whole day projects).
-He teaches djembe+dundun classes for adults and children as well as workshops for business and education, also private tuition.
+I am based near Leighton Buzzard in Buckinghamshire, England, and can travel to West Herts, Beds and Bucks (or further afield for whole day projects).
+I teach djembe+dundun classes for adults and children as well as workshops for business and education, also private tuition.
 And percussion is not just all about drumming - check out our unique new Cosmic Percussion sessions.

-He currently performs with his Bedford Djembe Group, as well as Vitae Drummers and other groups in Milton Keynes and St. Albans.
-In the past he led Secret Bass, and was formerly a member of Africa Junction and The Naked Truth.
-He also ran Beat Camp, a friendly drumming event near Bedford, and was Music Director of the Indian Summer Festival held at Walkern Hall near Stevenage.
-He loves polyrhythms and thrives on syncopation.
+I currently perform with my Bedford Djembe Group, as well as Vitae Drummers and other groups in Milton Keynes and St. Albans.
+In the past I led Secret Bass, and was formerly a founder member of Africa Junction and The Naked Truth.
+I also ran Beat Camp, a friendly drumming event near Bedford, and was Music Director of the Indian Summer Festival held at Walkern Hall near Stevenage.
+I love polyrhythms and thrive on syncopation.

 If you can afford the extra cost, having a co-facilitator will greatly enhance your experience and we'll achieve better results more quickly; (s)he can lead one part while I lead other rhythms, as the call-&-response nature of African drumming depends on having many rhythms going on at once.
 Plus, we can be twice as loud and play more diverse music, not to mention the dynamic interplay between us.
 Naturally we have all been CRB/DBS-checked (Enhanced Disclosure) for working with children and vulnerable adults, and Chrissie and I are both First Aid Trained.